 Passport America offers a 50% discount on campsites with their membership.

 Full-timers already know paying the full price at RV parks can get costly fast.
 But Passport America offers an affordable solution: their $44 annual membership provides a 50% discount off the nightly rate at any of their beautifully maintained campgrounds.
 They have over 1,800+ participating locations across the United States (to see the ones in your area, check out the map here).

 Escapees offers both discounts and online tools.

-It’s a little cheaper at $39.95 a year, and you can pay a small extra fee for Mail Forwarding Service as well.
-It’s additionally a great community for RV Advocacy news: the club has helped fight to uphold full-time RVers’ right to vote, defeat unfair RV-specific taxes, and protect overnight parking rights.
+It’s a little cheaper at $40 a year, and you can pay a small extra fee for Mail Forwarding Service.
+It’s also a great community for RV Advocacy news—the club has helped fight to uphold full-time RVers’ right to vote, defeat unfair RV-specific taxes, and protect overnight parking rights.
 Get more info on their website.

 All-in-all, if you go RVing often (or full-time), RV club memberships can be handy to have.
 They’ll save you money in the long run and provide an array of services in every aspect of RVing.
-As with anything, it’s best do a little bit of research beforehand on prices, locations and benefits before ultimately deciding which one is best for you.
+As with anything, it’s best to do a little bit of research on prices, locations, and benefits before ultimately deciding which one is best for you.